 “We have Kissimmee employees who are in DeLand.
 Two of them have lost their own homes.
 We have people who have major uncertainty about their own homes, and they are still dropping everything to be with our residents and make sure they are safe and supported through this trauma.”

 Hundreds of calls from residents and families are coming into the Society’s Connection Center looking for the latest updates at (855) 225-2840.
-Good Samaritan Society is also providing Hurricane Ian FAQs online.
+Good Samaritan Society is also providing daily updates online.

 “It’s been a bittersweet centennial celebration week but at the same time it shows who Good Sam is at our very core,” Hallenbeck Ask says.